MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-core-capabilities.md

     {{conversation.listNames}}
     ```

-* AI: The bot logic is simplified to provide handlers for actions such as `addItem`, `removeItem`, and `findItem`.
-This clear delineation between actions and the prompts that instruct the AI on how to execute them is an incredibly potent tool.
+* AI: The bot logic is streamlined to include handlers for actions such as `addItem`, `removeItem`, and `findItem`.
+This distinct separation between actions and the prompts guiding the AI on how to execute the actions and prompts serves as a powerful tool.

     Example: [List bot](https://github.com/microsoft/teams-ai/tree/main/js/samples/04.ai.d.chainedActions.listBot)